-MODE (Pin 1): Mode Select Input.
-This input, which acts on all three channels, determines how the LTC7819 operates at light loads.
+PLLIN/MODE (Pin 2): External Synchronization Input and Mode Select Input.
+When an external clock is applied to this pin, the phase-locked loop forces the rising TG1 signal to be synchronized with the rising edge of the external clock, and the regulators operate in forced continuous mode.
+When not synchronizing to an external clock, this input, which acts on all three channels, determines how the LTC7817 operates at light loads.
 Pulling this pin to ground selects Burst Mode operation.
 An internal 100k resistor to ground also invokes Burst Mode operation when the pin is floating.
-Tying this pin to $INTV{CC}$ forces continuous inductor current operation.
-Tying this pin to $INTV{CC}$ through a 100k resistor selects pulse-skipping operation.
+Tying this pin to INTV{CC} forces continuous inductor current operation.
+Tying this pin to INTV{CC} through a 100k resistor selects pulse-skipping operation.